fire-archive/DesignConcepts/chapters/level_02.md

 This is not as true in video games.
 Many video games have impressive technology (such as realistic physics engines) and graphics and sound, which can obscure the fact that the gameplay is stale.
 Video games also take much longer to make (due to programming and art/audio asset creation), making them an impractical choice for a ten-week course.

 The connection between rules and player experience is also muddied in tabletop role-playing games.
 I realize that many of you have expressed an interest primarily in RPG design, so this may seem strange to you.
-However, keep in mind that an RPG is essentially a collaborative story-telling exercise (with a rules system in place to set boundaries for what can and can’t happen).
+However, keep in mind that an RPG is essentially a collaborative story-telling exercise (with a rules system in place to set boundaries for what can and can't happen).
 As such, a wonderful system can be ruined by players who have poor story-telling and improv skills, and a weak system can be salvaged by skillful players.
 As such, we will stay away from these game genres, at least in the early stages.

 ## Trying it out

-Take that 15-minute game you made last time, and play it, if you haven’t already.
+Take that 15-minute game you made last time, and play it, if you haven't already.
 As you are playing, ask yourself: is this more fun or less fun than playing your favorite published games?
 Why?
 What could you change about your game to make it better?
 You do not have to play the game to completion, but only for as long as it takes you to get the overall feeling of what it is like to play.

 Then, after playing once, make at least one change.
-Maybe you’ll change the rules for movement, or add a new way for players to interact.
-Maybe you’ll change some of the spaces on the board.
+Maybe you'll change the rules for movement, or add a new way for players to interact.
+Maybe you'll change some of the spaces on the board.
 Whatever you do, for whatever reason, make a change and then play again.
 Note the differences.
 Has the change made the game better, or worse?
 Has this one change made you think of additional changes you could make?
 If the game got worse, would you just change the rule back, or would you change it again in a different way?

 We will be looking at the playtest process in detail later in this course.
 For now, I just want everyone to get over that fear: "what if I play my game and it sucks?"
 With the game you designed on Monday, the odds are very high that your game *does* suck (seriously, did you expect to make the next *Gears of War* in 15 minutes?).
 This does not make you a "bad designer" by any means — but it should make it clear that the more time you put into a game and the more iterations you make, the better it gets.